 This is a pretty cool addition to the Call of Duty Black Ops Cold War Wildcards, it lets you take three extra perks, giving you two from each tier.
 With all of these perk effects stacked you can make some big differences to how the game plays.
 This particular Wildcard is going to be useful for just about every player.

 If you’re playing in an all-out aggressive way, this selection can help make you immune to fragging while supercharging your own options.
 This is a great option for you to push other players and get some damage done.

 In terms of who should be using this one of the Cold War wildcard, pretty much anyone who doesn’t need a different card can take this one.
 The extra perks gives you more of a bonus to any play style than you’ll find from picking another Wildcard at random.
 Those extra perks can help you stay alive longer, get more kills.
 This one is great when paired with a more multipurpose weapon like XM4 or AK-74u, since you won’t need an extra weapon or faster charges to fill out your loadout.

 Which Wildcard Should You use?

-Those are all of the Black Ops Cold War Wildcards that we currently know about, but more are likely to surface eventually.
-At the moment, there are some really unique options.
+Those are all of the Black Ops Cold War Wildcards that are currently in the game, and there are a lot of options there..
+Some are pretty familiar to Call of Duty players, but others really open things up.
 Most have applications for a lot of different types of players.
 Largely though, only specific play styles should opt for Gunfighter and Danger Close.
 Law Breaker is tailor-made for snipers and other specialist players.
 Perk greed is one that most players can use and see a big improvement from though.

 The other side to this coin is that your opposing team could be rocking an over the top attachment filled guns or running six different perks.
 This is definitely going to shake things up in multiplayer.
 Our other guides to Black Ops Cold War can help you figure out building the rest of your loadout to counter this: